The Bund (TV series): Plot

 Hui fakes his death to evade Fung's men and settles in Hong Kong, where he marries So Wong-tai, starts a new life with her family, and opens a small restaurant.
 Meanwhile, in Shanghai, Ching-ching is unable to accept the news of Hui's death so she visits Hong Kong when she hears rumours that Hui is still alive there.
-She meets Hui there but refuses to believe him when he tells her he is already married.
+She meets Hui in Hong Kong but refuses to believe him when he tells her he is already married.
 Hui then brings her home to show her his family.
 Unknown to them, Fung's men had secretly followed them and they kill Hui's family while he was out.
 After learning that Fung's men had murdered his family, Hui swears vengeance on Fung and returns to Shanghai to take his revenge.

 Hui becomes an adviser to Nip Yan-wong, Fung's biggest rival.
 Through many successful manoeuvres, Hui assists Nip in crippling Fung financially and politically.
 He also tells Ching-ching that they can never be together.
 During Hui's absence, Ting begins to court Ching-ching.
 After Ting is seriously injured on one occasion, Ching-ching agrees to marry him.
-Hui suffers an emotional breakdown due to the loss of his family, and after seeing that his ex-lover is about to marry his best friend.
-His depression ignites the anger in him and increases his thirst for revenge.
-Hui wants to kill Fung and asks Ting to help him.
-Ting sets them up for a game of Russian roulette in which Hui emerges victorious.
+Hui, who has already been deeply affected by the loss of his family, only feels worse after seeing that his ex-lover is about to marry his best friend.
+Determined to take his revenge against Fung, he seeks help from Ting, who sets Hui and Fung up for a game of Russian roulette.
+Hui emerges victorious and kills Fung.

 Ching-ching is unable to forgive Hui for killing her father and she leaves China for France.
-Hui and Ting cooperate and manage to form the most powerful gang in the Shanghai underworld.
+Meanwhile, Hui and Ting cooperate and manage to form the most powerful gang in the Shanghai underworld.
 However, Hui is not interested in gang affairs as he is eager to find Ching-ching and patch up with her.
 On the night before he leaves for France, Hui is gunned down outside a restaurant by unknown assailants.